4 of the most common eye conditions

 Treatment options for hyperopia

-In children, hyperopia does not always need to be treated because natural eye development often corrects the condition with age.
+Hyperopia does not always need to be treated in children because natural eye development often corrects the condition with age.
 However, in adults, vision correction for long-sightedness is often suggested because as they get older, their eyes are less adaptable and may require the following.

 - Glasses – the simplest and practical option for both children and adults experiencing hyperopia– glasses fitted by an optician are the most common choice to fix long-sightedness.